ebuyakin/maichat/src/tutorial/tutorial-content.md

 - Press `Ctrl+L` on a topic in the Topic Editor

 These are optional and most users can ignore them initially.

+### Customizing Model Behavior

+System messages are powerful tools for shaping how the AI responds in specific topics.
+Think of them as persistent instructions that apply to every conversation in that topic branch.

+**When to use custom system messages:**
+- You want a consistent style or tone for a topic area
+- You need specific output formats (citations, code, LaTeX)
+- You want the AI to adopt a particular role or expertise level
+- You have recurring requirements that shouldn't be repeated in every message

+**Example system messages:**

+**Style variations:**
+- *Be extremely concise.
+Use bullet points.
+No fluff.*
+- *Write in a friendly, conversational tone.
+Use analogies and examples.*
+- *Respond formally and professionally, suitable for business communications.*

+**Expertise & personas:**
+- *You are an expert Python developer.
+Focus on best practices, performance, and clean code.
+Cite PEPs when relevant.*
+- *Act as a patient tutor explaining math concepts to a high school student.
+Use simple language and step-by-step reasoning.*
+- *You are a creative writing coach.
+Provide constructive feedback on style, structure, and narrative flow.*

+**Format requirements:**
+- *Always cite sources when making factual claims.
+Use [Author, Year] format.*
+- *Write mathematical expressions in LaTeX.
+Use display mode ($$...$$) for equations.*
+- *Respond only with valid JSON.
+No explanatory text outside the JSON structure.*

+**Domain-specific contexts:**
+- *Focus on front-end web development with React and TypeScript.
+Assume familiarity with modern JavaScript.*
+- *Discuss health topics from an evidence-based perspective.
+Remind me to consult healthcare professionals for medical advice.*

+**Tips:**
+- Keep system messages focused and actionable
+- Test them with a few messages to refine the instructions
+- Remember: system messages consume tokens from your context budget
+- You can update them anytime without affecting existing messages

 ### Common Questions